Babette Smith: Career

-Babette served as chief executive of the NSW Bar Association from 1993 to 1997, the first woman to do so.
+Babette was chief executive of the NSW Bar Association from 1993 to 1997, the first woman to do so.
 She worked as a mediator for Legal Aid, Strata Titles and Farm Debt.
 She was also an official visitor for Corrective Services NSW, working out of Silverwater and Lithgow jails.

-She was a member of the Australian Republican Movement and served on its NSW Committee for two years.
+She was a member of the Australian Republican Movement and on its NSW Committee for two years.
 She was invited to present the 2009 Russel Ward Annual Lecture at the University of New England.

 The Mitchell Library at the State Library of New South Wales holds two collections of her papers (25 boxes) covering her research, writing and employment.
 Jeannine Baker interviewed Smith in 2018, with the recording held by the National Film and Sound Archive.

 Honours & Recognition

 Smith was awarded the Medal of the Order of Australia in the 2015 Queen's Birthday Honours for "service to the community, particularly as an historian and author".
 The Luck of the Irish won the 2015 NSW Premier's Prize for Regional and Community history and was shortlisted for the Australian Historical Association’s Kay Daniels award for excellence in research in 2016.
 Recognising the importance of her career and contributions to Australian colonial history, she was awarded the Annual History Citation by the NSW History Council in 2021 shortly after her death.